jackledead/jackledead_armory/README.md

 Fort 14TP pistol: 14 round 9x18mm usually loaded with fmjs.
 Set to be the new pistol of the UAF.

+Alex 338: a Bor bullpup sniper from Poland chambered in 338 lapua magnum.

 ### Fictional:
 VP Orel rifle: The VP Orel is a compact and lightweight rifle designed for reconnaissance and stealth missions.
 It features a bullpup configuration and a folding stock, allowing for easy storage and transportation.
 The gun is chambered in the powerful 7.62x54r cartridge, making it effective at long ranges while still remaining compact.